stephenhodgkiss/extract-translation-text-from-php-js/README.md

 By default with the existing code, it will then read the base language file of 'lang/en.inc.php' and the input messages file 'es_messages.txt'

-If both files exist and contain the same number of translation, it continues to create the new language file, outputting a summary when done.
+If both files exist and contain the same number of translations, it continues to create the new language file, outputting a summary when done.

 59 base translations pre-loaded